Charlie McCarthy (hurler): Three-in-a-row

-"The Rebels" retained the provincial title in 1976 following a 3–15 to 4–5 defeat of Limerick once again.
+Cork retained the provincial title in 1976 following a 3–15 to 4–5 defeat of Limerick once again.
 Wexford provided the opposition in the subsequent All-Ireland final on 5 September 1976.
-"The Yellowbellies" got off to a great start and were 2–2 to no score ahead after just six minutes.
+Wexford got off to a great start and were 2–2 to no score ahead after just six minutes.
 Wexford had a two-point lead with ten minutes to go, however, three points from Jimmy Barry-Murphy, two from Pat Moylan and a kicked effort from Ray Cummins gave Cork a 2–21 to 4–11 victory.
 It was McCarthy's third All-Ireland medal.

 Cork faced Clare in the provincial decider in 1977, on a day when armed robbers made away with the takings from the gate of £24,579 during the second half of the game.
 Clare conceded an early penalty but they fought back to take the lead until a contentious red card for full back Jim Power turned the tide for Cork and they fought on win by 4–15 to 4–10, with McCarthy collecting a sixth winners' medal.
 The subsequent All-Ireland final on 4 September 1977 was a repeat of the previous year, with Wexford providing the opposition once again.
 Seánie O'Leary played the game with a broken nose after being hit in the face by a sliotar in the pre-match warm-up, however, he went on to score the decisive goal for Cork as the game entered the last quarter.
 Martin Coleman brought off a match-winning save from Christy Keogh to foil the Wexford comeback in the dying seconds and a 1–17 to 3–8 victory gave McCarthy his fourth All-Ireland medal.
 He was later presented with a second successive All-Star.

 In 1978 McCarthy was appointed captain as Cork set out to secure an impressive third successive All-Ireland title.
 The team go off to a good start with McCarthy won an eighth Munster medal following a 0–13 to 0–11 defeat of Clare in a dour provincial decider.
 This victory paved the way for Cork to take on Kilkenny in the subsequent All-Ireland final.
 The stakes were high as Cork were attempting to capture a first three in-a-row since 1954.
 The game, however, was not the classic that many expected.
 Cork were never really troubled over the course of the seventy minutes and a Jimmy Barry-Murphy goal helped the team to a 1–15 to 2–8 victory over their age-old rivals.
 This victory gave Cork a third All-Ireland title in succession and gave McCarthy a fifth and final All-Ireland medal.
 He also had the honour if lifting the Liam MacCarthy Cup before collecting a third All-Star award.